kgizdov/arch-installer/README.md

       - has to be mostly done from scratch
       - more work for accessibility

-(&ast;) This is by no means exhaustive list and should only encourage rather than discourage.
+(&ast;) This is by no means an exhaustive list and should only encourage rather than discourage.
 Applicants are free to bring forth their own solution to the task at hand.

 ## Test